 A Product Roadmap expresses a vision.
 It guides the strategic direction and allows a greater work team focus.
 At its core, it blends actions and motivations to achieve high-level goals.
 In this article, we'll go through its definition and relevance for lifecycles.
 We'll also look at actual cases of product roadmaps.
 Are you ready?
 Grab your map, and let's go!

 Product roadmaps are vital to set direction and purposes.
 It gathers essential data such as user demands and a clear view of competitors.
 The landscape may change fast; hence you'd want to be ahead.
 It's worth noting it works during a specific period of product development.
-Yet, depending on your focus, there are two main types of Product Roadmap.
+Yet, depending on your focus, there are two main types of Product Roadmaps: Internal and External.

 The main responsible for designing a Product Roadmap is the Product Manager.
 They handle the investigation process and idea planning.
 PMs are also in charge of feedback integration and discussion.
 The goal is to identify the best roadmap to establish coherent teamwork.
 Yet, other areas also rely on a product roadmap.
 Some of these are: